Legal professions in England and Wales: Fields of practice

 The main actions of barristers involve going to court, especially to the higher courts.
 They make speeches in front of the court, they write briefs, they give legal advice, and they provide expert opinion for difficult cases.
 Usually they use briefs of professional clients, solicitors, and accountants.
 The barristers analyze the briefs and bring the results to the court.
 At the moment, there are approximately 10,000 barristers in England and Wales.
 Most of them have their offices in London.
-Their elite still form the King’s Counsels, of which many of the judges for higher courts are chosen.
-The King’s Counsels are publicly known for wearing silk gowns.
+Their elite still form the King's Counsels, from which many of the judges for higher courts are chosen.
+The King's Counsels are publicly known for wearing silk gowns.

-Contact between a barrister and a client is now permitted.
+Meeting the requirements of the Public Access Scheme enables barristers to accept instructions directly from lay members of the public rather than a professional client.

 Solicitors

 Education and organisation

-Solicitors have their own professional association which is called Law Society, established in 1826.
-The Law Society is authorized by act of law, by the law chancellor and a few other high-ranking judges to regulate the education and admission of solicitors.
-Law Society made an effort to raise the standards of the solicitor profession in order to improve its reputation.
-Since 19th century the reputation of solicitor is nearly the same as of the barrister.
-General admissions to enter the Law Society for expectant solicitor are similar to the admissions of barristers.
-General qualification for university entrance is required; a bachelor degree from a university is usually required.
+Solicitors have their own professional association called The Law Society, established in 1826.
+The Solicitors Act 1843 (6 & 7 Vict. c.
+73) consolidated enactments relating to the profession.